-- (1) Persons seeking approval of variation games of poker, blackjack, craps, roulette, blackjack-poker combination games and table games with electronic betting terminals, shall pay a fee of \$2,000.00 for costs of inspection, examination, and evaluation of the game and for drafting regulations and internal control minimum procedures governing play and control of such game. - (2) The Director may authorize a brief review of each application for approval of a variation game of poker, blackjack, craps, roulette, blackjack-poker combination games and table games with electronic betting terminals to be conducted, at no cost to the applicant, to determine whether or not it is likely that the proposed game could lawfully be played in this state.
-After such determination has been made, the applicant shall be advised of the finding, which shall not be binding on the Director or the Commission.
-The applicant shall then be required to submit the required fee to the Division before the Division conducts any further review of the application. - (3) If the Director determines that it is necessary to conduct an investigation into the background and suitability of a person seeking approval of a variation game of poker, blackjack, craps, roulette, blackjack-poker combination games and table games with electronic betting terminals, such person shall be required to pay the fees specified by Rule 47.1-305.
-None of these games shall be approved until payment for the full amount of any negative deposit balance has been received from the person seeking approval of the variation game.
-(47.1-305.5 perm 10/30/97)
+- (1) Persons seeking approval of a blackjack or poker variation game shall pay a fee of \$2,000.00 for costs of inspection, examination, and evaluation of the game and for drafting regulations and internal control minimum procedures governing play and control of such game. - (2) The Director may authorize a brief review of each application for approval of a blackjack or poker variation game to be conducted, at no cost to the applicant, to determine whether or not it is likely that the proposed game could lawfully be played in this state.
+After such determination has been made, the applicant shall be advised of the finding, which shall not be binding of the Director or the Commission.
+The applicant shall than be required to submit the required fee to the Division before the Division conducts any further review of the application. - (3) If the Director determines that it is necessary to conduct an investigation into the background and suitability of a person seeking approval of a blackjack or poker variation game, such person shall be required to pay the fees specified by Rule 47.1-305.
+No blackjack or poker variation game shall be approved until payment for the full amount of any negative deposit balance has been received from the person seeking approval of the variation game.
+(47.1-305.5 perm 10/30.97)